 • Licensed associate real estate broker in Maryland

-• Member of Urban Land Institute (ULI)/NAIOP/CoreNet Global
+• Member-Urban Land Institute (ULI)/NAIOP/CoreNet Global

 • Board Advisor for Intrusion Technologies, LLC